-- 1 of filing this Application, including investigation of an alternative route in the City of Burnaby - 2 (Sperling Route).
-Details regarding the evaluation of the Overland Gas Line alternatives are - 3 provided in Section 4.4. - 4 The remainder of Section 4 describes in further detail FEI's analysis of alternatives determined - 5 to be not feasible, and the analysis of the Overland Gas Line alternative based on financial and - 6 non-financial evaluation criteria, as well as FEI's ongoing consultation and negotiations with the - 7 City of Burnaby.
+- 1 route for the Project in February 2020 and its consultation and negotiations continue at the time - 2 of filing this Application, including investigation of an alternative route in the City of Burnaby - 3 (Sperling Route).
+Details regarding the evaluation of the Overland Gas Line alternatives are - provided in Section 4.4. - 5 The remainder of Section 4 describes in further detail FEI's analysis of alternatives determined - 6 to be not feasible, and the analysis of the Overland Gas Line alternative based on financial and - 7 non-financial evaluation criteria, as well as FEI's ongoing consultation and negotiations with the - 8 City of Burnaby.